paesdv/paesdv/README.md

 Docker

+Docker Swarm

+Adobe Photoshop / Illustrator

 🖥️ Developer Experience (Resumo)
-🧑‍💻 J2K Sistemas — Junior Web Developer
+🧑‍💻 J2K Sistemas — Junior Web Developer / Web Designer

 2024 – 2025

-Development of web systems and internal tools using Laravel (PHP)

-Implementation of CRUDs, validations and database relationships
+Creation of modern layouts and UI components for websites and systems

-Front-end development with HTML, CSS and JavaScript
+Front-end development using HTML, CSS and JavaScript

-API integration and internal system improvements
+Implementation of features using PHP and Laravel (basic/intermediate level)

+Back-end maintenance and layer integration

-Collaborative work with technical and product teams
+Collaborative work with technical and UX teams

+🎨 Additional experience as Designer

+(Kept only as support for the technical profile)

+Development of visual assets and digital materials

+Production of mockups and interface layouts

+Visual support for communication and branding

 📫 Contato